 Help us build the first and only Coats’ Disease Patient Registry

-At the Foundation, our mission is to enable new insights into the study of Coats’ Disease as we continue to push the ball forward towards finding a cure.
-Since 2006, we have learned a lot about the medical research community and understand some of the challenges researchers face when looking to study the disease.
+Our mission is to facilitate research that leads to new insights about Coats’ Disease as we continue to push forward to find a cure.
+Since 2006, we have learned a lot about the medical research community and some of the challenges Coats’ Disease researchers face.

 Frequently Asked Questions

 What exactly is a Patient Registry?

-A patient registry is a place where medical information, family history and other related information from patients is collected and stored for potential medical research.
-The purpose of the Jack McGovern Coats’ Disease Foundation registry is to collect information from individuals with the same disease.
-By opting in to provide your information, you help the Coats’ Disease Community gain knowledge, facilitate research, and make strides towards understanding the disease, finding better treatments, and, ultimately, a cure.
+A patient registry is a place where information about the disease, family history, and other related information from patients is collected and stored for potential medical research.
+The data is anonymized to protect the privacy of individual patients.
+The purpose of the Jack McGovern Coats’ Disease Foundation’s registry is to collect information from individuals with the same disease.
+By opting in to provide your or your child’s (if you are a Coats’ parent) information, you help the Coats’ Disease community gain knowledge, facilitate research, and make strides towards understanding the disease, finding better treatments, and, ultimately, a cure.
 Information provided by patients may be used for medical research and experimental clinical studies to better understand Coats’ Disease.

 What does participation entail?

-The survey will ask a few questions about your disease and about you.
+The survey will ask a few questions about your or your child’s disease and about you or your child.
 The survey is available at coatsdiseaseregistry.com.
-Once you have a chance to read through the agreement process and consent to participate, you will complete the short survey and every year, you may be asked to update any of your answers.
-If you would like to be considered for clinical trials or other research studies, you can choose to be contacted, should these studies arise.
-If you do not want to be contacted by researchers, you can opt out.
+Once you have a chance to read through the agreement process and consent to participate, you will complete the short survey.
+You may be asked to update any of your answers in subsequent years.
+If you would like to be considered for clinical trials or other research studies, you can choose to be contacted.
+If you do not want to be contacted by researchers, you can opt-out.

 Will my information be public?